-DSS will be held accountable by the Federal Government for the administration of over \$220 million one-time block grant funds.
-Funding will be required for monitoring, oversight, auditing and federal reporting needed for SSBG fund utilization.
-The Department of Social Services has received \$2.2 million for the administration, oversight and monitoring of the supplemental block grant funds.
-In the event expenses for these services are lower than estimated, the Department plans to invest the remainder in one or several of the other programs funded with supplemental SSBG funds within the Department.
+Video Conference Equipment - \$125,000

 The DSS video conferencing capability was destroyed in the hurricanes of 2005.
 Many DSS services relied on this capability, and the loss of this technology has been especially noteworthy due to the dislocation of foster parents, biological parents, and foster children from their homes.
 This has made visitation and court appearances increasingly problematic.
-Funds may be used to restore this capability.
+Funds within this allocation are being used to restore that capability.